bablokb/py-datamon/doc/config.md

 The program expects data in CSV-format and will display the data in 1..n subplots, each with a shared x-value and multiple y-values.

-The configuration will map columns to subplots and x/y-values.
+The configuration will map columns to subplots and x/y-values and describe the rendering of the plots (axes, legends and so on).
+Please browse through the samples in `files/usr/local/lib/py-datamon/configs`.

 The configuration-file must contain a json-structure with the description of all subplots: